llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 need to understand, and even then not entirely.

 Do not think that your TableGen journey must end with understanding its many uses.
-That's one possible goal, but it is not rquired, and hardly anyone achieves it.
+That is one possible destination, but it is not rquired, and hardly anyone reaches it.
 Instead put your energy into the things that really interest you.

 # Compiler Explorer